Pop kreatif: 21st century resurgence

 The hallmark of city pop-style songs that are gaining popularity in Indonesia today, sometimes known as Pop urban, lies in their blend of influences from incorporating elements of funk, electronic music, and jazz.
 While "Indonesian city pop" playlists have been largely dominated by music from the 1980s, many contemporary musicians within the Indonesian music industry are increasingly producing their own pop kreatif-inspired tracks.
+To differentiate pop kreatif and contemporary pop urban, Ruth Sahanaya observed that, within the genre, contemporary songs tend to be "much more straightforward" and use language closer to everyday conversation, while songs from her era tended to "have more poetic lyrics."
 Among the prominent figures in this upbringing is Diskoria.
 Starting with their debut track "Balada Insan Muda"' and gaining widespread recognition with "Serenata Jiwa Lara", Diskoria has played a pivotal role in reintroducing Indonesian music from the past, repackaged in a Jazz and modern-pop disco style that resonates with today's youth.
 Artists such as Laleilmanino and Lalahuta can be also said as pop kreatif revivalists.
 Additionally, the works of artists like Vira Talisa, Mondo Gascaro, Aya Anjani have also emerged as significant contributions to the current era of the genre in the Indonesian music scene.
 Current trends usually revolve around creating and remixing new songs that deliberately emulate the old pop kreatif/city pop sensibilities.
 A notable reintroduction of old-esque Indonesian Pop is that of Adikara's "Primadona".
-Made as a homage of the genre, the song had been played more than 150,000 times on TikTok and 1,7 mllion times in YouTube, and had at one point reached the top 5 on the Billboard Indonesia chart for 7 weeks in 2024.
+Made as a homage of the genre, the song had been played more than 150,000 times on TikTok and 1,7 million times in YouTube, and had at one point reached the top 5 on the Billboard Indonesia chart for 7 weeks in 2024.

+Wijaya 80, an Indonesian jazz fusion revivalist indie band, performing at the Jakarta Library on 8 August 2025.